TheMrityunjayPathak/CarPricePrediction/README.md

 - **Dataset**

-I used Honda Used Car Selling Dataset which is my own Dataset uploaded on Kaggle.
+I used Honda Used Car Selling Dataset which is My own Dataset uploaded on Kaggle.

 **Link of the Dataset:** https://www.kaggle.com/datasets/themrityunjaypathak/honda-car-selling